MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 var result = app.AcquireTokenForClient(scopes);
 ```

-### No need to pass a Reply URL at app construction if your app is only a daemon
+### No need for reply URL if app is a daemon

-In the case where your confidential client application uses **only** the client credentials flow, you don't need to specify a reply URL in the constructor.
+If your confidential client application uses **only** the client credentials flow, you don't need to specify a reply URL in the constructor.

 ## Samples